-Laura has been in pastoral ministry for twenty-one years, serving in the areas of pastoral care and spiritual formation.
+Laura has been in pastoral ministry with her husband for twenty-one years, serving in the areas of pastoral care and spiritual formation.
 She spent seven years managing a leadership development program for a national industry organization and also worked as a consultant/contract employee for several businesses in the Denver area.
 Laura graduated from Seattle Pacific University (BA) and Denver Seminary (MA).

-Email: laura.flanders@denverseminary.edu Phone: 303-783-3134
+Email: laura.flanders@denverseminary.edu